egorner13/Home-Field-Advantage/README.md

 best?
 Who's finishing the highest in the league?

 ## Does "Home Field Advantage" and Home vs. Away performance have relevance when determining position in the final standings?

+### Final Conclusions
+1. "Home Field Advantage" is a phenomena that generally existed in the English Premier League over the 2021 - 2022 Season
+    1. Teams generally performed better at Home than Away.
+2. Teams that scored significantly more goals at Home than Away finished higher in the standings than their counterparts
+3. Teams with the smallest difference in goals allowed at Home and Away finished at polar opposites of the table, either near the top or near the bottom
+    1. Good teams had a good defense both Home and Away, and likewise bad teams had a bad defense both Home and Away
+4. Teams with the smallest difference in points gained at Home and Away finished at polar opposites of the table, either near the top or near the bottom
+    1. Good teams performed well both Home and Away, and likewise bad teams performed poorly both Home and Away

+## Disclaimer
+For those who have a Tableau license and would like to download my workbook, it can be found above titled ""